What is Vietnamese Coffee ?

 One fact: Vietnamese been added different variation to the original coffee and convert it into something unique and flavorful.
 Egg-Coffee, yogurt or fruity coffee, with, or without ice, or even plain drink (cà phê đen) and today, Vietnam climbed up as the second largest coffee exporter in the world and the largest exporter of Robusta.

-To get you straight to the point, this Iced-Coffee is called with 2 different name in Vietnam.
-In Ho Chi Minh City, it’s called Cà phê sữa đá while in Hanoi and north, it’s called Cà phê nâu đá in Hanoi.
+To get straight to the point, people in Vietnam call this iced coffee by two different names.
+In Ho Chi Minh City, it’s known as Cà phê sữa đá, while in Hanoi and the north, it’s called Cà phê nâu đá.
 Translated into, milk coffee and brown coffee.

 vietnamese iced coffee

-2: The Flavorful "Egg Coffee" - Cà phê trứng
+2: The “Egg Coffee” – Cà phê trứng

 Often described as a local version of tiramisu, Vietnamese egg coffee offers a unique blend of textures and flavours.
 Although Café Giang in Hanoi’s Old Quarter is where egg coffee was first created, today many cafes offer their own take on this classic Hanoi invented drink, with some even improving on the original recipe.